Superplastic raises $20M to build entertainment brands in the age of NFTs and virtual characters

 Budnitz credited Bannister for sitting down with him over a bowl of macaroni and cheese in New York City.
 They sketched out a plan for the company that made a lot of sense in the age of virtual beings, which Bannister has backed in a big way.

-Superplastic wants to rewrite the rules of celebrity, social media, fashion and entertainment through their metaverse in which intellectual property crosses over to other media properties and worlds, and where fans interact directly with Superplastic virtual celebrities on social media.
+Superplastic wants to rewrite the rules of celebrity, social media, fashion, and entertainment through their metaverse in which intellectual property crosses over to other media properties and worlds, and where fans interact directly with Superplastic virtual celebrities on social media.

 “This gives us some space to hire smart people,” he said.
 “And it means that some of us are going to get some sleep because we have a few more people here.”